maryadipoipo/slackbot_rtm/README.md

 # slackbot_rtm
-playing with slack bot rmt using node.js
+playing with slack bot rtm using node.js and mongodb